suatatan/suatatan.github.io/_posts/2013-02-08-batch-file-in-windows-cmd-how-do-i-prompt-for.md

 ---
+categories:
+- genel
+date: 2013-02-08
 layout: post
+tags:
+- english
+- quickread
-title: "batch file - In Windows cmd, how do I prompt for user input and use the result in another command? - Stack Overflow"
+title: batch file - In Windows cmd, how do I prompt for user input and use the result in another command? - Stack Overflow
-date: 2013-02-08
-categories:
-  - "genel"
 ---

 [In Windows cmd, how do I prompt for user input and use the result in another command? - Stack Overflow](http://stackoverflow.com/questions/1223721/in-windows-cmd-how-do-i-prompt-for-user-input-and-use-the-result-in-another-com): “